yamchips/issue-tracker/Learning-notes.md

 ### Make columns sortable

-First we create an array containing three columns and map the array to each column.
+In list/page.tsx, first we create an array containing three columns and map the array to each column.
 We can define the type of the array to avoid type errors.

 Then we use a NextLink, instead of our customed Link, to wrap the column headers.

-To set the href of each column header, if we use object literal, the sort parameter replace filter parameter(if exists).
+To set the href of each column header, if we use object literal, the sort parameter replace filter parameter (if exists).
+For example, we choose a filter status and then click column header, the new query only contains column header parameter.
 We need to append sort parameter to current search parameter.
 We use Link component offered by Next.js, it has href attribute and we can pass a UrlObject to it.

 ```
 interface UrlObject {